-- Preliminary exams are written at the end of the second year.
-The exam, which takes place over two days, consists of four questions.
-Two questions cover the student’s primary concentration, one question covers the student’s secondary concentration, and there is one methods question.
-(The concentrations are human resource management, organizational behavior, or strategy/ENT/OT.)
+Preliminary exams are written at the end of the second year (usually in early summer).
+The exam takes place over two days and consists of four questions: two regarding your primary concentration, one on your secondary concentration, and one concerning research methods.

 Upon passing the preliminary exam, students focus on their own research, developing and defending a dissertation.
 Throughout the PhD program, students participate as full and active members of our research community.
 The department runs vibrant internal and external speaker series, with both UW and visiting faculty presenting research.
 Our PhD students actively participate as speakers, presenting their ongoing research.